Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda.

 Any of the four Paths of Yoga defined in the Bhagavad Gita (Karma Yoga, Jnana Yoga, Bhakti Yoga, Dhyana Yoga / Raja Yoga) that the yogi follows, all valid, should lead this union.

 Bhagavad Gita 6-15.
-With the mind controlled, the yogi unites with Atman
+With the mind controlled, the yogi unites with the Atman

-The rest of this summary is only available to students of the Gita Institute
+The rest of this summary is available exclusively to students of the Bhagavad Gita Institute

 What is Yoga according to the Bhagavad Gita?